 Everyone knows they shouldn’t drive after drinking, but unfortunately that doesn’t mean people don’t do it.
 In the most recent year for which data exists, well over 17,000 people died across the United States in accidents involving an alcohol-impaired driver.
 In New Jersey during that same year, over 20 percent of traffic fatalities involved a drunk driver.
 The numbers are staggering, and drunk driving accidents leave families ruined—victims who survive often struggle with lifelong physical and psychological pain, along with crushing medical debt.

 It is the sad truth that, even if you are a responsible driver who never drives even after one drink, the poor decisions of others can injure you when they get behind the wheel after consuming alcohol.
-When that happens to you in Edison, call Jacoby & Meyers, LLP’s Edison personal injury lawyers for help.
+When that happens to you in Edison, call Jacoby & Meyers, LLP’s Edison Drunk Driving Accident lawyers for help.

 Effects of Alcohol on Drivers